mingliu815/dataviz-project-proposal/README.md

 Instead of putting circles to represent amounts, here I would use dots to visualize the locations of the restarutants.
 Even better, I would try to add map tiles so that when I zoom in I can even tell which street that the restarutant is on.

 To answer my personal interest of seafood, I am thinking of creating a seafood only map.
-This would be similar as the map above, just showing seafood-related restarutant!
+This would be similar as the map above, just showing seafood-related restarutants!

 ### Food categories in cities